yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

   - [3/3] **Codebase - 2025 - Pre-Training Pipeline**

-- `A neural network` is essentially a differentiable function approximator.
-Its difference from traditional linear regression lies not in the objective function, but in the `optimization method and the complexity of the function it can represent`.
+- `A Neural Network` is essentially a differentiable function approximator.
+Its difference from traditional linear regression lies not in the objective function, but in the `optimization method` and `the complexity of the function it can represent`

 <br>